townba/glkterm/readme.txt

 0.8.1:
     Fixed file-creation bug in glk_stream_open_file().
+    Deleted long-obsolete check on the size of a pointer.
     Fixed a bug that could leave cruft in a grid window that was contracted and then expanded.